ahearn15/plotly_tutorial/README.md

 <p>900 rows × 45 columns</p>

-### Plotting simple, interactive graphs in Plotly

-Before we get into the more complicated GIS graphs (using latitude/longitude data), we'll start with some simpler ones.
+Before we get into the more complicated GIS graphs (using the lat/long data), we'll start with some simpler ones.
 Like a **histogram**:

 We'll be plotting the distribution of ACT scores in my sample of institutions: